 Product titles are what draw customer’s eyes in the first place.
-When looking for the products match with the keywords, Google will look at keywords as the top relevant information.
+When looking for the products that match the keywords, Google will look at keywords as the top relevant information.

-Try to add in the keywords in the title but don’t overuse it.
+Try to add the keywords in the title but don’t overuse them.

 Remember that once customers type a specific product on the search box, they have already known what exactly they want.
 So be specific on the title: gender, size, style, brand, measurements.